McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 This feature requires [FontCollector](https://github.com/moi15moi/FontCollector) to be installed, and included in the path variable.

 - Simply run `mkvtoolnix_merge_mapper.py`, and when prompted on whether you want to automatically mux fonts, input `yes` or `y`.
+    - This preference can also be set in the `mkvconfig.json` file

-- Note: the script will only be able to mux fonts that are installed or that are in one of the input mkv files.
+- The script will only be able to mux fonts that are installed or that are in one of the input mkv files.

-- THIS FEATURE IS NOT FOOLPROOF.
-ALWAYS QC YOUR FILES.
+- FontCollector currently has an issue where it can't decode certain font names.
+As such, the script may fail to mux some fonts.

+    - I have introduced a feature where a log of FontCollector's activity is generated in the output directory, and all fonts from input mkvs will be copied to a `Fonts` folder.
+This should make it easier to spot and fix errors.
+It can be toggled in `mkvconfig.json`.

-    - I recommend using [FontValidator](https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts#font-validator) to check for font errors.
+    - I recommend using [FontValidator](https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts#font-validator) to check for missing fonts.

-    - Install with `pip install --user git+https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts/#subdirectory=scripts/fontvalidator`

 ## Autocomplete filepath